SoftUni-Internal/interactive-content/EN/02-ExpressJS-and-Templating/02-Router-in-ExpressJs.md

 ```
 [/slide]

-[slide]
+[slide hideTitle]
 # Router Responses

 As a response, we can send many things.

 We can use:

-- `res.download` \- if we want to return a file, which the user can download.
+- `res.download`: if we want to return a file, which the user can download.

 ```js
 app.get('/pdf', (req, res) => {